Can Deception Detection Go Deeper? Dataset, Evaluation, and Benchmark for Deception Reasoning: Data Generation

 \end{itemize}

-In this section, we propose two strategies for dialogue generation: (1) We use two GPT-4s playing two roles; (2) We use one GPT-4 to directly generate a multi-round dialog between two roles.
-For the first strategy, as the dialogue progresses, it gradually spirals out of control, resulting in a significant drop in quality at the end of the dialogue.
+In this section, we propose two strategies for dialogue generation: (1) we use two GPT-4s playing two roles; (2) we use one GPT-4 to directly generate a multi-round dialogue between two roles.
+For the first strategy, the output gradually spirals out of control as the dialogue progresses, resulting in a significant drop in quality at the end of the dialogue.
 Therefore, we turn our attention to the second strategy.
-We find this strategy can maintain the logic and coherence of the dialog.
-Figure \ref{Figure4} provides the generated dialogue for examples in Tables \ref{Table1}$\sim$\ref{Table2}.
+We find this strategy can maintain the logic and coherence of the dialogue.